mravanini/mammography-workshop/README.md

 ## 1 - Creating the SageMaker Jupyter Notebook

 Before we can start the workshop, we need to have a SageMaker Jupyter Notebook deployed in your account.
-It will also create a bucket for output files.
+The CloudFormation below will also create a bucket for the files needed for this workshop.

 **CloudFormation**
+1. [Click here](sagemaker_template.yml?raw=true) to download the **sagemaker_template.yml** template file you are going to use to deploy the basic infrastructure for this workshop.
-1. Login in the AWS Console.
+1. Login in the [AWS Console](https://console.aws.amazon.com/console/home).
 Make sure you are in the correct region assigned for this workshop.
-2. Deploy the following CloudFormation template: https://console.aws.amazon.com/cloudformation/home?#/stacks/create/template?stackName=sagemaker-mammography-workshop&templateURL=https://mammography-workshop.s3.amazonaws.com/cloudformationtemplate/sagemaker_template.yml
+1. Navigate to CloudFormation console: [https://console.aws.amazon.com/cloudformation/home](https://console.aws.amazon.com/cloudformation/home)
+1. Once there, choose **Create Stack**.
+1. On "Step 1 - Create Stack", choose **Upload a template file**, then click on the **Choose file** button.
+    1. Choose the template file you downloaded in Step 1.
+Click **Next**
+1. On "Step 2", type in the stack name: **SageMaker-Mammography-Workshop**.
+Click **Next**
-3. On the "Step 3 - Configure stack options": Just click on **Next** button
+1. On "Step 3 - Configure stack options": Just click on **Next** button
-4. On the "Step 4 - Review": Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button
+1. On "Step 4 - Review": Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button

+Move on to the next part of the Lab.

 ## 2 - Ground Truth